 That said, coupons and discounts are a fickle art to master.
 Offer too good of a deal, and you might accidentally train your customers to expect a slashed-down price all of the time.

 Or, even more perilously, your discounts might actually hurt your brand’s perceived value.

 Which isn’t to say that coupons aren’t a powerful tool at your disposal.

 In fact, discounts and promotions make people downright happier.

 How much happier?
 About 11% more, says science.

 And it’s a happiness that people are willing to chase.
 53% of price-conscious consumers spend as much as two hours a week looking for coupons.

-Add in the fact that coupons increase customer loyalty and you’d be hard pressed not to see the value of a good discount, even with the potential risks to your brand.
+Add in the fact that coupons increase customer loyalty, and it’s hard not to see the value of a good discount, even with the potential risks to your brand.

-A coupon that gets a new customer in the door is a positive, but coupons that get customers in the door who won’t stay without more coupons will wither your profit margin.
+Not offering a discount is a bold move to take during the holidays, but it can, ultimately, be a necessary one.
+A coupon that gets a new customer in the door is a positive, but coupons that attract customers who won’t stay without more coupons will wither your profit margin.

 Keep couponing to a minimum to make them effective sales-boosters without permanently discounting the value of your products.